Proudly serving Southwestern Ontario including London, Windsor, Chatham, Sarnia and nearby

 Foundation replacement is a very work-intensive project.
 The entire perimeter of the foundation will need to be excavated, and all landscaping must be removed.
 Shrubberies, trees, gardens, walkways, steps, porches, and other landscaping will need to be removed, and mounds of dirt will be heaped around the area.

 Temporary supports will be set in place to keep the house upright, and the foundation walls will be removed and rebuilt.

 After the foundation has been rebuilt and the mounds of dirt and landscaping have returned, the backfilled soil will experience some settlement -- the area will need to be regraded in a year or so.

 Additionally, if nothing is done to help with the original problem of foundation sinking, the same problems that caused your first foundation to fail may also affect the new one.

 Foundation piering is usually designed with a rugged steel pier and bracket.
 The bracket is designed to connect the pier to the foundation footing, while the pier itself extends downwards to strong supporting soils.

 These piers can perform effectively in most soil conditions, and they last for more than a hundred years.

 Foundation piers are provided in two forms: helical piers and push piers, with each option having its own strengths.
-Advanced Basement Systems of Ontario is a certified installer of the Supportworks, Inc. line of galvanized steel foundation piers -- call or contact us online today for a free foundation leveling quote!
+Advanced Basement Systems of Ontario is a professionally trained installer of the Supportworks, Inc. line of galvanized steel foundation piers -- call or contact us online today for a free foundation leveling quote!